Emma Eilers: Adult life

-Between 1918 and 1921, both Emma's mother and father, along with sisters Louise and Meta, would pass away, though Emma still had her oldest sister Else living at Sea Cliff along with her brother, Karl, and his wife and 3 kids nearby.
+Between 1918 and 1921, both Emma's mother and father, along with sisters Louise and Meta, would die, though Emma still had her oldest sister Else living at Sea Cliff along with her brother, Karl, and his wife and 3 kids nearby.

 It's unknown how early Emma developed physical shakes that the family called her 'palsy', but several first hand accounts describe how her brush would shake right up to the point where brush met canvas and then, suddenly, smooth strokes would appear.
 Dinner time was also a slightly unusual experience for visitors as Emma's 'shakes' would cause the table to shake at times, rattling silverware, plates and glasses.

 While Emma's work is not generally well known, she did paint regularly in her large studio at Sea Cliff until her death on March 27, 1951.
 Her studio has since been converted into a house and still exists.
-Emma was the last of her 6 siblings to die, passing away at her Sea Cliff home that was the Eilers family home for more than 5 decades.
+Emma was the last of her 6 siblings to die, dying at her Sea Cliff home that was the Eilers family home for more than 5 decades.

 At the time of her death, relatives report that her studio was full of paints of various sizes, "they were laying everywhere".
 Some of her paintings passed down to relatives, some have recently appeared at auction, but most appear to have been destroyed.